anumazam/anumazam.github.io/_sources/research.md

 Protein allostery is defined as a perturbation at one site in a protein that causes a functional change at a distal site.
 Cell signaling depends ubiquitously on allostery, and a fundamental understanding of this phenomenon is key to decoding biological regulation in normal and diseased states.
 A high-resolution picture of signal transduction in a protein represents a roadmap for designing allosteric drugs targeting that protein.
 The *main limitation* in uncovering allosteric mechanisms in proteins is that established techniques may not provide enough information about protein structure and dynamics to detail all of the changes caused by perturbations.

 ### Mapping allosteric signal transduction
-How does allostery evolve?
-How are allosteric conformational changes that drive function encoded in protein families?
-Do conserved intramolecular contacts in homologous proteins enable common conformational changes in response to allosteric perturbations?
-To answer these questions, we are building a high-throughput platform for precisely tuning thermodynamically coupled residue interactions in *protein fold families* towards a generalizable model of allostery in evolutionarily related proteins.

 ```{image} research_figures/mapping_allostery.png
 :alt: mapping allostery